IT Security Procedures

 4. Procedure for handling breaches of IT Policy that constitute illegal activity, misconduct or serious misconduct

 Responsibility: Director, Human Resources and General Manager, Student Services

-b) If the account holder is both a staff member and student, then the breach will be referred to the Director, Human Resources, who will consult with the General Manager, Student Services as required.
+b) If the account holder is both a staff member and student, then the alleged breach will be referred to the Director, Human Resources, who will consult with the General Manager, Student Services as required.

 e) The Director, Human Resources or General Manager, Student Services will: